fbtriangle/AIESEC/Preparation/Homework/README.md

 ----

 ### Question 74
-Please generate a random float where the value is between 10 and 100 using Python math module.
+Please generate a random float where the value is between 10 and 100 using JS math module.

 Hints:
 Use random.random() to generate a random float in [0,1].